 Tariff decision algorithm for Network Operators

 The ACM annually sets tariffs for all grid operators (GTS, TenneT and RNBs).
 In this decision, the ACM sets the tariffs for the coming calendar year for carrying out its statutory tasks.
-These are the tariffs for carrying out transmission, balancing, quality conversion and connections.
+These are the tariffs for the performance of transmission, balancing, quality conversion and connections.

 Publication category